Ruppin Academic Center: History

 It was originally called "Midreshet Ruppin" and the "Ruppert School", and was established to provide management education in the area of agriculture, the kibbutz, and the moshav.
 In 2001, it became a public school.

 In 2013, Ruppin and Tel Aviv University created a joint multi-disciplinary center with the purpose of training students, with a focus on environmental issues in the Mediterranean Sea.
 In October 2014, it was announced that Noble Energy would establish a center to train technicians in the energy and natural gas industry at Ruppin with a grant of NIS 12 million.

 It has four schools (economics and business administration, social and communal sciences, engineering, and marine sciences) and 15 academic departments, and awards bachelor's and master's degrees.

-In 2021 Prof. Aviad Kleinberg was announced College president, replacing Professor Galia Sabar.
+In 2021 Prof. Aviad Kleinberg was announced Ruppin Academic Center president, replacing Professor Galia Sabar.
+From October 2025 Professor Mimi Ajzenstadt is the Ruppin Academic Center president.

 Research

 Research laboratories of Ruppin Academic Center: